jw2249a/2017-bayes-audit/2017-code/README.md

 The **contest audit parameters file** shows the audit measurements and risk limits that will be applied to contests.

-Each line specifies a risk measurement specific to a particular contest.
+Each row specifies a risk measurement specific to a particular contest.
-The measured risk quantifies, on a scale from 0.0 (no risk) to 1.0 (extreme risk) the risk associated with stopping the audit now and accepting the reported election outcome as correct.
+The measured risk quantifies, on a scale from 0.0 (no risk) to 1.0 (extreme risk), the risk associated with stopping the audit now and accepting the reported election outcome as correct.

-The risk measurements are always performed at the end of a stage, if there is new relevant data available for that test.
+At the end of each stage, each risk measurement is performed.

 The measured risk is compared against a specified **risk limi** (such as 0.05);
 if the measured risk is less than the specified risk limit, we say